salsalabs/engage_blast_links/README.md

 The public-facing URL for the blast can be placed into a client's website as a way to let supporters see past blasts.

-The app is written in Python version 2.7, and old and creaky version that needs to be hauled off.
+## Implementation Note

-However it's the version that appears in MacOSX, and all of the folks that would use this app in Salsa are on Macs.
+In order for this app to be usefull to Salsa staffers, it's been developed in  Python version 2.7 Python 2.7 is an old and creaky version that just needs to be hauled off.
+However, it's the version that appears in MacOSX, and all of the folks that would use this app inSalsa are on Macs, so we're stuck with it.

 TL;DR

-This section is for folks that don't want to read the long version.
+This section is for folks that don't no stinkin' installation docs.
 Use at your own risk.

-I ain't sayin'.
-I'm just sayin'...
+_Do not_ come whining to me if you use these steps and your computer blasts off into the ceiling, showering you with little bits of ceiling tile, insulation and concrete.
+Capisce?

-Open a terminal woindow.
-Change the directory to the dir where you want the app's directory to live.
-This demo uses ```Projects```.
+Open a terminal window and folow these steps.
+You'll need a ```Projects``` directory in your homedir for this to be effective.

 ```
 sudo easy_install pip